sakethkotamraju/react-native-client/docs/domain-verification.md

 ## How It Works

-1. **Nonce Request**: Before each RPC request, the SDK requests a nonce from the wallet
+1. **Nonce Request**: Before each RPC request, the SDK requests a nonce from the wallet API using the `coinbase_getNonce` RPC method
 2. **Signature Generation**: Your `generateSignature` function creates a cryptographic signature
 3. **Request Enhancement**: The signature is added to the RPC request
 4. **Verification**: Base verifies the signature against your published public key